LaravelBA/route-binder/README.md

     const INDEX = 'foo.index';

     /**
-     * The $router instance is the same as what you get
+     * The $router instance is the same as what you'd get
      * when you use the Route facade!
-No change there ;-) */ public function bind(Router $router)
+No change there ;-) */ public function bind(Registrar $router)
     {
         $router->get('foo', ['as' => self::INDEX, 'uses' => function(){
             return view('hello');